rweigel/stats/index.md

 # Summary

 This course covers fundamental statistical methods that apply to most data--related (both measurement and simulation) problems.
-I emphasize the development of a deep understanding of the interpretation of statistical results.
+I emphasize the development of a deep understanding of the interpretation of statistical results by having students develop simulations that test the expectations of theory.

 I encourage students doing data-related research projects to use their data for a project in which the statistical methods covered in class are applied to their data.